LandmarkTek31UK/KAMSTRUP-PROJECT-2/README.md

 ## Create Docker Image
 Docker is a continerization tool.Using docker we can deploy our applications as

-containers using docker images.
+containes using docker images.
 Containers contains application code and also the softwares,

 config files whatever is required for our application to run.